UoM-Data-Science-Platforms/gm-sde/projects/032 - Rutter/README.md

 - Cohort matching on year of birth / sex
 - Year of birth
 - Sex
+- Create table of patients who are registered with a GM GP, and haven't joined the database from June 2022 onwards

 Further details for each query can be found below.